What is Reasoning Gate Combo?

-Like many decks in Goat Format, Scapegoat plays a very integral part in Reasoning Gate Combo’s strategy.
-It features 3 copies of Scapegoat and usually 3 copies of Metamorphosis, which is not that uncommon in Goat Format.
+Like many decks in Goat Format, Scapegoat can play a very integral part in Reasoning Gate Combo’s strategy with 3 copies of Scapegoat and usually 3 copies of Metamorphosis.
 Scapegoat is great for stalling the game until the deck has enough combo pieces to go off.
 More importantly however, the Scapegoat tokens can be used as tribute for Monster Gate, so Scapegoat itself is arguably a key combo piece for the deck.

 Reasoning Gate Combo Deck Skeleton